 Countries with high levels of inflation will see higher currency depreciation when compared to other currencies.

 The Bank of England controls the supply of the GBP and promotes its stability to control high levels of inflation.

 Confidence and sentiment

-When evaluating a currency, traders rely on public confidence about the economy.
+Traders rely on public confidence about the economy when evaluating a currency.
 Whether the public is optimistic or pessimistic about the wealth and resources of the UK can shifting trends in the economy.

 The UK’s economic activity is measured by its gross domestic product (GDP), which includes the preliminary GDP, the revised GDP and the final GDP.

 Balance of payments

 The balance of payment is made up of three accounts, with only the current account that affects the exchange rate.
 This account reveals how much a country is exporting and importing, and the flow of income and transfer payments.

 Compare providers that offer an exchange rate close to the mid-market rate to get the most for your trade.